bear-rsg/4m-association/content/articles/bulletin/2010/October/October10-Bulletin.md

 title: October'10 Bulletin
-date: 2021-03-31
+date: 2010-10-08
+category: bulletin
+tags: bulletin

 <!--break-->
 ###  4M 2010

 ![4M2010](/images/4m-logotight_web.png)
 For those who have not yet registered please do so as soon as possible.
-For those who have, conference information including [hotels & accommodation](/contents/Hotels-and-Acommodation.html) can be viewed on the [conference webpages](/conference/2010).
+For those who have, conference information including [hotels & accommodation](/content/Hotels-and-Acommodation/Hotels-and-Acommodation.html) can be viewed on the [conference webpages](/conference/2010).
 Rooms have been reserved at the hotels shown, but these will only be held until end of October.
 A [draft detail  programme](/content/Detail-Programme) is now published and features sessions organised by the [COTECH](/node/18), [MultiLayer](/node/19), [FlexPAET](/node/20) and [EUMINAfab](/node/21) projects.
 With more sponsors than at any previous 4M conference, we look forward to welcoming you all to a fruitful and stimulating conference in France, in Bourg en Bresse and in Oyonnax, from 17th - 19th November 2010.  .html

 ###  5th Erlangen Workshop on Microforming